monoganog/Terraform-LZ-Middle-Level-Repo-Template/README.md

 2. Once the module has been added to your registry, then replace line 29 "  source  = "app.terraform.io/ben-monaghan-org/Terraform-LZ-Bottom-Level-Module/tfe"" with the URL for the module that now lives in your registry.
 3. Uncomment the code to make use of this module and run the workspace

 You should now have provisioned the bottom layer of the Terraform Landing zone concept.
+You should now have a Project named after your app with 3 Workspaces that represent the different environments, all backed by a git repo.
+To continue the tutorial navigate to the newly made repo.

 ![Terraform Landing Zone middle layer diagram](Terraform-Landing-Zone-Diagram-Middle-Layer.png)